-- How might we produce updates that maximizes industry engagement in both development and implementation of standards to achieve value and ensures a regulatory process that is consistent, timely, and predictable? - How might we transform the current data exchange to mirror real-time retail transactions?
+- How might we produce updates that maximize industry engagement in both development and implementation of standards to achieve value and ensure a regulatory process that is consistent, timely, and predictable? - How might we transform the current data exchange to mirror real-time retail transactions? - How might we write the regulations to update standards like we update code sets annually?

-- How might we write the regulations to update standards like we update code sets annually? - How might we implement new standards and technologies without regulatory interference while addressing appropriate priorities to better serve patients? - How might we create systems that can be updated to new invisible standards as easily as my antivirus files are done now?
+- How might we implement new standards and technologies without regulatory interference while addressing appropriate priorities to better serve patients? - How might we create systems that can be updated to new invisible standards as easily as my antivirus files are now?

-Exercise 3: Problem Tree Analysis or Importance/Difficulty Matrix during the previous exercise.
-The use of an importancedifficulty matrix helps groups prioritize items quickly and can help with deliberations on certain topics.
+Exercise 3: Problem Tree Analysis or Importance/Difficulty Matrix

+This exercise required participants to quickly prioritize the themes they had been considering during the previous exercise.
+The use of an importance-difficulty matrix helps groups prioritize items quickly and can help with deliberations on certain topics.
 The vertical axis represents the difficulty of an action and the horizontal axis represents the importance or impact of that action.

 Each group organized their proposed ideas for action by relative importance along the horizontal axis.